W. E. B. Du Bois: The Crisis

-Throughout his writings, Du Bois supported women's rightsDonaldson, Shawn, "Women's Rights", in Young, pp. 219–221. and women's suffrage, but he found it difficult to publicly endorse the women's right-to-vote movement because leaders of the suffragism movement refused to support his fight against racial injustice.
+Throughout his writings, Du Bois supported women's rightsDonaldson, Shawn, "Women's Rights", in Young, pp. 219–221. and women's suffrage, but he found it difficult to publicly endorse the American suffragist movement because leaders of the movement refused to support his fight against racial injustice.
 A 1913 Crisis editorial broached the taboo subject of interracial marriage: although Du Bois generally expected persons to marry within their race, he viewed the problem as a women's rights issue, because laws prohibited white men from marrying black women.
 Du Bois wrote "[anti-miscegenation] laws leave the colored girls absolutely helpless for the lust of white men.
 It reduces colored women in the eyes of the law to the position of dogs.
 As low as the white girl falls, she can compel her seducer to marry her ...
 We must kill [anti-miscegenation laws] not because we are anxious to marry the white men's sisters, but because we are determined that white men will leave our sisters alone."Du Bois quoted in Lubin, Alex (2005), Romance and Rights: The Politics of Interracial Intimacy, 1945–1954, University Press of Mississippi, pp. 71–72.

-During 1915 − 1916, some leaders of the NAACP – disturbed by financial losses at The Crisis, and worried about the inflammatory rhetoric of some of its essays – attempted to oust Du Bois from his editorial position.
+During 1915−1916, some leaders of the NAACP – disturbed by financial losses at The Crisis, and worried about the inflammatory rhetoric of some of its essays – attempted to oust Du Bois from his editorial position.
 Du Bois and his supporters prevailed, and he continued in his role as editor.
 In a 1919 column titled "The True Brownies", he announced the creation of The Brownies' Book, the first magazine published for African-American children and youth, which he founded with Augustus Granville Dill and Jessie Redmon Fauset.

 Historian and author

 The 1910s were a productive time for Du Bois.
 In 1911, he attended the First Universal Races Congress in London and he published his first novel, The Quest of the Silver Fleece.
 Two years later, Du Bois wrote, produced, and directed a pageant for the stage, The Star of Ethiopia.
 In 1915, Du Bois published The Negro, a general history of black Africans, and the first of its kind in English.
-The book rebutted claims of African inferiority, and would come to serve as the basis of much Afrocentric historiography in the 20th century.
+The book rebutted claims of African inferiority and came to serve as the basis of much Afrocentric historiography in the 20th century.
 The Negro predicted unity and solidarity for colored people around the world, and it influenced many who supported the Pan-African movement.

 In 1915, The Atlantic Monthly carried a Du Bois essay, "The African Roots of the War", which consolidated his ideas on capitalism, imperialism, and race.
 He argued that the Scramble for Africa was at the root of World War I. He also anticipated later communist doctrine, by suggesting that wealthy capitalists had pacified white workers by giving them just enough wealth to prevent them from revolting, and by threatening them with competition by the lower-cost labor of colored workers.